Cardshifter/Cardshifter/Documentation/2) Card Library - Effects.md

 #Card Library Guide - Effects

 Creating and modifying the available cards is the quickest and easiest way to customize your game modification _[mod]_.
 This guide will explain how to create custom effects for cards.
-Please make sure you have read the `card-library-basics` guide before proceeding.

-Card effects give special behavior to a card.
-Various elements can be combined flexibly in order to make cards behave in very specific ways.
-Please read this section very carefully before attempting to make new card effects, as the syntax is very particular.
-Note that `// code comments` (and occasional `/* inline code comments */`) are used throughout the examples, to help understand the application of the syntax.

 ---

+####Comments

+Note that code comments are used throughout to clarify usage.
+Comments on one line, or at the end of a line, are like `// this is a comment`.
+Comments spanning multiple lines, or interrupting a line, are like:

+    /*
+     * This is
+     * a multi-line comment
+     */

+Or...

+    card("My Card") /* a comment */ {
+        // stuff
+    }

+---

+###On precise grammar...

+It is important to note that the keywords and identifiers must be typed **exactly** as listed to be trustworthy of working.
+Misspelled words will not work at all.
+Capilatization must also be respected to ensure functionality.

+---

 ##Resources

-Many effects manipulate resources (or `res:`).
+Many effects manipulate resources.
 Following is a list of the different resources.
-For a description of what each resource does, please see the `card-library-basics` guide.
+For a description of what each resource does, please see the `Card Library - Basics.md` guide.

+---

+###Important note

-**Important note:** The name of the resource must always be `ALL_CAPS_WITH_UNDERSCORES` as this is what the game server is expecting.
+The name of the resource must always be `ALL_CAPS_WITH_UNDERSCORES` as this is what the game server is expecting.

 ####Basic Resources